Engrgit/ojumi/README.md

 ## Adoption in Real-world Applications
 Ojumi is in progress supporting real-world applications, including recommender systems, auction bidding system and creative selection.
-Each of them requires a subset of features offered by Pearl.
+Each of them requires a subset of features offered by Ojumi.
 To visualize the subset of features used by each of the applications above, see the table below.
 <center>

 |Ojumi Features | Recommender Systems | Auction Bidding | Creative Selection |